wechaty/docusaurus/_posts/2018-06-21-wechaty-new-release-version-0.16.md

 > BREAKING NEWS: Wechaty logo color was changed from green to blue!

+There will be a **migration guide from v0.14 to v0.16** will be published on our blog later.

 ### 1. BREAKING CHANGES

 #### 1.1 Class Removal